Ynng/Ynng/README.md

 With proficiency in a variety of programming languages and technologies, I am constantly seeking new challenges to expand my skills and abilities.

-I'm currently seeking an internship for Summer 2024.
+I'm currently seeking an internship for Fall 2024.

-- ⚡ Incoming softawre developer intern at Tesla 2024
+- ⚡ Full stack intern at Tesla 2024
 - 🤖 Software developer intern at Trexo Robotics 2023
 - 🏢 Platform developer intern at Ford 2022
 - 🧭 Working on [Lodestone](https://github.com/Lodestone-Team?type=source)